rpsnoopy/EIP918-reorganized/README.md

 ## Recommendation

-#### MITM attacks
+### MITM attacks

-To prevent man-in-the-middle attacks, the msg.sender address, which is the address eventually rewarded, should be part of the hash so that any nonce solution found is valid only for that particular Ethereum account and it is not susceptible to be used by other.
+To prevent man-in-the-middle attacks, the `msg.sender` address, which is the address eventually rewarded, should be part of the hash so that any `nonce` solution found is valid only for that particular Ethereum account and it is not susceptible to be used by other.
 This also allows pools to operate without being easily cheated by the miners because pools can force miners to mine using the pool’s address in the hash algorithm.
 In that a case, indeed, the pool is the only address able to collect rewards.

-#### Anticipated mining
+### Anticipated mining

-In order to avoid that miners are in condition to calculate anticipated solutions for later epoch, a “challengeNumber”, i.e. a number somehow derived from existing but mutable conditions, should be part of the hash so that future blocks cannot be mined before.
-The “challengeNumber” acts like a random piece of data that is not revealed until a mining round starts.
+In order to avoid that miners are in condition to calculate anticipated solutions for later epoch, a `challengeNumber`, i.e. a number somehow derived from already existing and absolutely stable conditions, should be part of the hash so that future blocks cannot be mined before.
+The `challengeNumber` acts like a random piece of data that is not revealed until a mining round starts.

 ### Hash functions
-The use of solidity keccak256 algorithm is strongly recommended, even if not mandatory, because it is a very cost effective one-way algorithm to compute in the EVM environment and it is available as built-in function in solidity.
+The use of solidity `keccak256` algorithm is strongly recommended, even if not mandatory, because it is a very cost effective one-way algorithm to compute in the EVM environment and it is available as built-in function in solidity.

 ### Solution representation
-The recommended representation of the solution found is by a ‘nonce’, i.e. a number, that miners try to find, that being part of the digest make the value of the hash of the digest itself under the required threshold for validity.
+The recommended representation of the solution found is by a `nonce`, i.e. a number, that miners try to find, that being part of the digest make the value of the hash of the digest itself under the required threshold for validity.

 ### mint() internal structure
-From the miner point of view, submitting a solution for possible reward means to call the mint() function with the suitable arguments and waiting for evaluation results.
+From the miner point of view, submitting a solution for possible reward means to call the `mint()` function with the suitable arguments and waiting for the result evaluation.
 It is recommended that internally the `mint()` function be realized invoking 4 separate successive phases: hash check, rewarding, epoch increment, difficulty adjustment.
-The first phase (hash check) MUST BE implemented using the specified `public function hash()`, while an internal `function mint()` structure is recommended, but it is not mandatory.
-In particular the following phases, being totally internal to the contract, cannot be specified as mandatory, but the schema where four explicit and subsequent phases are evidenced (hash check, rewarding, epoch increment and difficulty adjustment) is recommended.
+The first phase (hash check) **MUST BE** implemented using the specified `public function hash()`, while the internal `function mint()` structure is **strongly** recommended, but it is not mandatory.
+In particular the following phases, being totally internal to the contract, are not specified as mandatory, but the pattern where four explicit and subsequent phases are evidenced (hash check, rewarding, epoch increment and difficulty adjustment) is **strongly** recommended.

 In the preferred realization, for each of those steps a suitable function is declared and called:
 1) hash check -> MANDATORY by above spec. 	`function hash()`